hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/README.md

 3. Run `pytest test_webdriver.py` from your terminal.

-This improved example provides a more robust and complete testing strategy for your WebDriver code.
+This improved example provides a more robust and complete testing Startegy for your WebDriver code.
 Remember to fill in the placeholder with meaningful tests.